3 min read

 Death's a dirty business in the Western world, as anyone who's had to interact with a funeral company understands.
 It's all flowers, brochures, and make-up.
 Absurdly overpriced companies monetizing off the bastardization of death.
 Sewing our dead like used toys so we can pretend that every cell of the body in the box about to be incinerated isn't decaying exponentially.

-People laugh at Indians for their death rituals, yet being legally granted the autonomy to cremate a loved one on the beach among intimate family and friends feels a lot more humane than anything I've witnessed elsewhere.
+People laugh at Hindus for their death rituals, yet being legally granted the autonomy to cremate a loved one on the beach among intimate family and friends feels a lot more humane than anything I've witnessed elsewhere.

 Yet, in our fear and foolishness, we've missed the point.

-With all our 'culture' and 'progress', we've failed to understand what our arrogantly dubbed 'primitive' cultures have always known: that life and death are a relationship.
+With all our "culture" and "progress," we've failed to understand what our arrogantly dubbed "primitive" cultures have always known: that life and death are a relationship.
 That contrast creates awareness, and therefore, death cannot so easily be discarded as the lesser of this mysterious pair.

 We have removed the sanctity from death.
 We have robbed death of its naturalness, its sacredness.